magma-currency/mc/README.md

 1. state trie proofs to prove to light clients the state.
 2. creating macro blocks by selecting specific nodes for a meta chain.
 This allows light consensus.
 3. scalability.
 There will be research done to understand the best way to scale up the technology.

-# DISCLAIMER:

-This source code is released for research purposes only, with the intent of researching and studying a decentralized p2p network protocol.

-PANDORAPAY IS AN OPEN SOURCE COMMUNITY DRIVEN RESEARCH PROJECT.
-THIS IS RESEARCH CODE PROVIDED TO YOU "AS IS" WITH NO WARRANTIES OF CORRECTNESS.
-IN NO EVENT SHALL THE CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES.
-USE AT YOUR OWN RISK.

-You may not use this source code for any illegal or unethical purpose; including activities which would give rise to criminal or civil liability.

-Under no event shall the Licensor be responsible for the activities, or any misdeeds, conducted by the Licensee.